- Covering the costs of cancer treatment

 Medicaid, Indian Health Services, dependents of active duty US military, or other government aid programs

-These types of programs are available for young adults, but some states exclude full-time students from these programs if the programs work mostly with low-income people.
+These types of programs are available for young adults who meet the requirements for them.
+Still, some states exclude full-time students from these programs if the programs work mostly with low-income people.

 While you are looking for health insurance

 One of the most important things a patient can do before a procedure or treatment is to discuss costs and negotiate a price for the care up front.
 Don’t be afraid to ask your doctor or hospital for a discount – reducing your health care costs by any amount will help, even if you have insurance.
 Start with your hospital billing office, and find out who else besides the hospital might bill their services.
 This is most important for people who aren’t insured, because they typically don’t get the discounts that are negotiated by insurance companies and are often charged the highest prices.